pietrogiuffrida/mercurio/README.md

-Send a real message is easy: use previous defined hg instance, and call send method with its parameters.
+Send a real message is easy: use an hg instance, and call send method with its parameters.
 Note that you can send multiple type of attachments (images, xlsx, json, txt).
 Mercurio can choice the correct mime type.